mhraza95/mhraza95/README.md

 ### Hi there, I'm Hassan Raza 👋

 ## About Me
 Hello!
-I'm [Your Name], a [Your Profession] based in [Location].
-I specialize in [Your Specialization] and have [number] years of experience working with [technologies or tools].
+I'm Hassan Raza, a Software Engineer based in India.
+I specialize in Backend development and have 5+ years of experience working with Java, Spring Boot, and Mulesoft.
 I'm passionate about creating impactful and efficient solutions that address real-world problems.

 ### Contact
 - 📫 How to reach me: [mhraza95@gmail.com]